AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 AEM Guides allows you to pass the label of the source file to the target file.
 This will help you easily identify the source version for the translated file.

-To add the source version label in the target copy, your system administrator must select the option **Propagate source version labels to the target version** under the **Translation** tab in **Editor Settings**.
+To add the source version label in the target copy, your system administrator must enable the **Propagate source version labels to the target version** option under the **Translation** tab in **Settings**.

 For example, if you have some source files with the version label `Release 1.0` applied to them, then you can also pass on the source label \(`Release 1.0`\) to the translated file.